UNVR vs UNVR Pro vs UNVR G2: Which UniFi NVR Should You Buy in 2026?

 *Price at time of publishing

-The UNVR and UNVR Pro both provide solid network video recording with UniFi Protect's no-licensing-fee model and support for third-party ONVIF cameras alongside native UniFi cameras.
-The difference is scale: the UNVR is a 1U rackmount with four drive bays and 18 4K camera capacity, while the UNVR Pro is a 2U unit with seven drive bays, 24 4K camera capacity, and RAID 10 support.
-Having deployed both across dozens of business installations in Miami, we consistently find that choosing based on your 18-month growth trajectory avoids costly migrations later.
+The UNVR and UNVR Pro both provide solid network video recording with UniFi Protect's no-licensing-fee model and support for third-party ONVIF cameras alongside native UniFi cameras (with some limitations — see ONVIF section below).
+The difference is scale: the UNVR is a 1U rackmount with four drive bays and 18 4K camera capacity, while the UNVR Pro is a 2U unit with seven drive bays and 24 4K camera capacity.
+Both support RAID 5 and RAID 10.
+In small-office and warehouse deployments, the main issue we see is not initial camera count, but retention and growth planning — choosing based on your 18-month trajectory avoids more migration work later.
+If you are starting from scratch with surveillance, our UniFi Protect CCTV guide covers the full system planning process.

 UNVR vs UNVR Pro Specs: What are the differences?